Hyd y Cwrs nodweddiadol

 1 Year: September to September

-Assessment takes the form of; research proposals including a related bibliographic element, case studies, oral assessments and essays.
-Each student will complete a master’s dissertation of 15,000 to 20,000 words which deals with an area of chosen study in the third semester.
+Assessment in the first two semesters is via written assignments and oral presentations. .
+Each student will complete a master’s dissertation of 13,000 to 15,000 words which deals with an area of chosen study in the third semester.

 Equivalent international qualifications are acceptable especially if ECTS evidence is available.
 Accreditation of Prior Learning (APL) and/or Accreditation of Experiential Prior Learning (APEL) are considered on an individual basis according to current University Regulations.